itzmidinesh/Django-blog/README.md

 # Django-blog

+## Overview
-Create a blog using Django
+This is my attempt at building a blog website using Django to resharpen my skills again.